The Power 2010 project has democratically chosen five policy changes. Changing the electoral system is top of the popular reforms.

 Power2010 will be asking the public to back the Pledge and join the campaign for a new democratic settlement.
 To ensure broad support for reform and open up a space for a dialogue that is authentically pluralist and cross-party we are asking people who endorse the Pledge to back a majority of the reforms (three or more) while recognising that all five touch on important issues, enjoy democratic weight and legitimacy, and should therefore be the subject of public debate and consideration.

 Power2010 has full-time organisers in every nation and region of the UK .
 They are busy now organising networks of volunteers to recruit support for the Pledge with the aim of asking every candidate in every constituency where they stand on the people’s priorities for reform.
 The campaign will grow and grow over the coming weeks and already looks set to be the largest third-party campaign at the election.
-The politicians are on notice – let the fightback begin!Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The politicians are on notice – let the fightback begin!Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.